vanshksingh/MazeGeneratorANDsolver/README.md

 2. Open your terminal or command prompt and navigate to the project directory.

-3. Compile and run the Maze.java file:
+3. Compile and run the Maze.java (TITLED: RUNNABLE , rest are test code files) file:

    ```bash
    javac Maze.java